RayHightower/RayHightower.com/about/index.markdown

 ### Early Career

 Early in his career, Hightower worked in software development and technical sales in corporate America, follwed by a stint in commercial real estate brokerage with Marcus & Millichap.
-He studied Computer Science and Engineering at the University of Illinois at Urbana-Champaign, and earned his BS in Computer Science at the University of Illinois at Chicago.
+He studied Computer Science and Engineering at the University of Illinois at Urbana-Champaign, and completed his BS in Computer Science at the University of Illinois at Chicago.

 ### Launching Companies